digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 To give value to these obligations, they must be connected to parties in the real world.
 However, the process of linking party identifiers to real-world entities is left to the ledger implementation.

-A global state topology might simplify the process by trusting the operator of the writer node(s) with providing the link to the real world.
+In centralized deployments, one can simplify the process by trusting the operator of the writer node(s) with providing the link to the real world.
 For example, if the operator is a stock exchange, it might guarantee that a real-world exchange participant whose legal name is "Bank Inc." is represented by a ledger party with the identifier "Bank Inc.".
 Alternatively, it might use a random identifier, but guarantee that the display name is "Bank Inc.".
-Ledgers with partitioned topologies in general might not have such a single store of identities.
+In general, a ledger might not have such a single store of identities.
 The solutions for linking the identifiers to real-world identities could rely on certificate chains, `verifiable credentials <https://www.w3.org/TR/vc-data-model/>`__, or other mechanisms.
 The mechanisms can be implemented off-ledger, using Daml workflows (for instance, a "know your customer" workflow), or a combination of these.